Ultimate frisbee: Players associations

 In late December 1979, the first national player-run ultimate organization was founded in the United States as the Ultimate Players Association (UPA).
 Tom Kennedy was elected its first director.
 Before the UPA, events had been sponsored by the International Frisbee Association (IFA), a promotional arm of Wham-O.

 The UPA organized regional tournaments and has crowned a national champion every year since 1979.
 Glassboro State College defeated the Santa Barbara Condors 19–18 at the first UPA Nationals in 1979.

 In 2010, the UPA rebranded itself as USA Ultimate.

 The first European Championship tournament for national teams was held in 1980 in Paris.
 Finland won, with England and Sweden finishing second and third.
-In 1981 the European Flying Disc Federation (EFDF) was formed.
-In 1984 the World Flying Disc Federation (WFDF) was formed by the EFDF to be the international governing body for disc sports.
+In 1981, the European Flying Disc Federation (EFDF) was formed.
+In 1984, the World Flying Disc Federation (WFDF) was formed by the EFDF to be the international governing body for disc sports.
 The first World Championships tournament was held in 1983 in Gothenburg, Sweden.

 The European Ultimate Federation is the governing body for the sport of ultimate in Europe.
 Founded in 2009, it is part of the European Flying Disc Federation (EFDF) and of the World Flying Disc Federation.

 Ultimate Canada, the national governing body in Canada, was formed in 1993.
-The first Canadian National Ultimate Championships were held in Ottawa 1987.
+The first Canadian National Ultimate Championships were held in Ottawa in 1987.

 In 2006, ultimate became a BUCS accredited sport at Australian and UK universities for both indoor and outdoor open division events.

 The WFDF was granted full IOC recognition on 2 Aug 2015.
 This allows the possibility for the organization to receive IOC funding and become an Olympic Game.